bartelsjoshuac/Corduroy/GCS.md

 5. Create a micro instance: *gcloud compute instances create corduroy-vm --machine-type=e2-micro  --image-family=debian-11 --image-project=debian-cloud --tags=http-server,https-server*
 6. Open the firewall to allow access to port 8000: *gcloud compute firewall-rules create allow-port-8000 --allow tcp:8000 --source-ranges 0.0.0.0/0 --target-tags http-server*
 7. Find your *EXTERNAL_IP* as you will use this to access your server: *gcloud compute instances list*
+8. In the GCS console setup billing.
+Even with free credits, GCS will disable console access on the second connection attempt if you do not have valid billing information.
+[Privacy.com](https://privacy.com/) can be used to create a virtual credit card number and protect your real credit card number.
+This is also recommended for the openweather.org API key, which is also free to a certain limit.

 ## Setting up your Compute Engine for Docker
 1. Connect to your install *gcloud compute ssh corduroy-vm* //Note you need to have a default SSH client installed like PuTTY